Brux (musician): Accolades

-Awards and nominations
+In March 2018, Red Bull Music Academy announced BRUX for the 20th-anniversary edition of this event, in which she would join participants from 37 different countries.
+Her work has been praised by DJ Mag, Billboard, and Mixmag, as well as many artists and labels.

+Her 2020 EP Fruit won critical acclaim, and she garnered airplay on Australian national youth radio Triple J.

 AIR Awards

 The Australian Independent Record Awards (commonly known informally as AIR Awards) is an annual awards night to recognise, promote and celebrate the success of Australia's Independent Music sector.